usnistgov/5gdeploy/docs/INSTALL.md

 ## Dependencies

-To setup a single-host deployment or the *primary* host in a multi-host deployment, these should be installed:
+To setup a single-host deployment or the *primary* host of a multi-host deployment, these should be installed:

 * Node.js 20.x
 * Docker Engine